1. The basics

 volumes: monitoring: |

-All volumes required within services appear here.
+All volumes required within services are specified here.

 In this case, this is only the |